 Joyce and Ulysses were pumped full of accrued allusions, always leaning back to the confines of its characters’ minds.
 When a cool Beckett gets unfettered from “Joycean,” he shapes well-wrought, absurd questions in theater and beyond that I love so much, and it’s that bird-of-prey faced Beckett I saw in Ulysses throughout and am happy for it.

+Michael Martin is a poet, writer and editor living in North Carolina.
 His first poetry collection, Extended Remark: Poems From A Moravian Parking Lot, was published by Portals Press (New Orleans, 2015).

 KEVIN RABALAIS

 For the past year and a half, I’ve been teaching composition courses to college freshmen.
 If I’m not exhausted after a fifty-minute class, I assume that I’ve done something wrong.
 Life is short and literature is long, to borrow from Conrad, and students get younger every year.
 Meanwhile, the work required to keep up with them increases exponentially.
 Much of my reading lately, therefore, has attempted to address their needs.
 I’ve been too slow to realize that what matters to a generation baptized in technology remains, essentially, what has always mattered.
 How will we fulfill our animal needs—feeding and clothing ourselves, etc.—so that we can carve out enough time to focus on our human needs?
 In the classroom, David Brooks’s The Road to Character has helped us ponder this question and many others.
 Brooks examines the constant conflict we undergo as we hone what he deems our “resumé virtues” and “eulogy virtues.”
-You can’t have one without the other, sure, but he’s helped us discuss not just what we want to do to get paid but also how we want to become
+You can’t have one without the other, sure, but he’s helped us discuss not just what we want to do to get paid but also how we want to become.

 One book that I’ve added to my syllabi, Matt Richtel’s A Deadly Wandering, chronicles the story of a young man who, texting while driving along a lonesome Utah road, kills two rocket scientists in an oncoming car.
 He interweaves this story with researchers in the cutting-edge field of the science of attention.
 The result is nothing short of an In Cold Blood for our age of distraction.
 It should be required reading for anyone who has ever held a smart phone or conducted a Google search.